Can Wigs Help Your Hair Grow?

 Synthetic wigs sometimes get a bad wrap, but they can be just as gorgeous as the human hair at a lesser price point.
 Beware that these wigs are sensitive to extreme heat (i.e. flat irons and curling irons), and therefore, you will need to know if your hair can withstand heat or if you should avoid it at all cost.
 While some synthetic wigs are heat-tolerant, many are not.
 Tread carefully and pay close attention to the hair care suggestions on your wig packaging.

-Many wig experts suggest that if you decide to wash this hair that you only rinse or soak this hair with cool to cold water for ten minutes, using a gentle shampoo to remove product build-up.
+Many wig experts suggest that if you decide to wash this hair that you only rinse or soak this hair with cool to cold water for ten minutes, using a gentle shampoo, (although others recommend using fabric detergent because many synthetic wigs contain fibre) to remove product build-up.
 Avoid rubbing the hair as this action will cause the hair to frizz or even snap.
 Also, stay away from rubbing the hair with a towel to dry it.
 Instead, gently dab the hair and place it on a wig head or stand to dry.

 Consider washing your synthetic wig every two to four weeks